LeviNeely/Portfolio/README.md

 A graph-based pathfinding Java program that takes in a maze and finds the shortest path to the destination.

+## Procedurally Developed Video Game

+A video game developed in the Godot 4 engine written in GDScript.
+This game employs various techniques (including four-dimensional open simplex noise, A* pathfinding, and a chunk-loading management system) to procedurally generate content for the game.
+Peruse the code here or play the game [here](https://levineely.itch.io/proc-gen).

 ## Quick Sort and Merge Sort

 QuickSort and MergeSort implementation in Java that compares and contrasts the two implementations.